MateuszJanduraUszu/App-Locker/README.md

 The App Locker application consists of two components - the App Locker Database Manager (ALDM) and the App Locker Service (ALS).
-The ALDM maintains the list of locked applications, while the ALS searches for and terminates any locked applicatio processes.
+The ALDM maintains the list of locked applications, while the ALS searches for and terminates any locked application processes.
 Note that the ALS uses a directory watcher to receive updates on the list of locked applications, making it safe to use the ALDM while the ALS is running.